top of page

 Title: Awakenings

-From the mid- to the late 19th century, Ottoman reforms and European wars began to change the landscape, setting the stage for new nation-states and intractable conflict.
+From the mid- to the late 19th century, Ottoman reforms and European wars changed the landscape, setting the stage for new nation-states and intractable conflict.

 Session 3